volkfox/deepseek-r1-distill-roleplay/README.md

 ---
 ## Customizing the Code
 Open the `app.py` file.
 This contains the main code for inference.
-It has three main functions, initialize, infer and finalize.
+The `InferlessPythonModel` has three main functions, initialize, infer and finalize.

 **Initialize** -  This function is executed during the cold start and is used to initialize the model.
 If you have any custom configurations or settings that need to be applied during the initialization, make sure to add them in this function.